-- 1- 2 sustained projects resulting in a comprehensive portfolio of practical work including personal, informed and meaningful written responses to what has been produced.
-50% of the marks. - An external set task with a variety of starting points from which to choose.
-50% of the marks. - Assessed against four objectives: developing contextual ideas; refining ideas through experimentation; recording ideas and observations and presenting responses.
+- A comprehensive portfolio of practical work including personal, informed and meaningful written responses to what has been produced. - An external set task with a variety of starting points from which to choose. - Assessed against four objectives: developing contextual ideas; refining ideas through experimentation; recording ideas and observations and presenting responses.